 FSB’s award-winning design provides a tangible home for a virtual program.

 Nearly 100,000 Air Force Reserve and Air National Guard troops are serviced by the Air Reserve Personnel Center.
-Providing a physical home for web-based virtual personnel services, this administrative facility allows troops deployed around the world to handle necessary paperwork related to promotions, and also covering service entry, assignments, separations and retirement.
+Providing a physical home for web-based virtual personnel services, this administrative facility allows troops deployed around the world to handle necessary paperwork related to promotions, as well as service entry, assignments, separations and retirement.

 Careful attention was paid to capitalize on mountain views to the northwest and southwest, while not blocking these same views for other facilities.
 A south-facing entryway for the facility aids in ice and snow removal during winter months.